BrunoMCBraga/PympMyBinary/README.md

 ## What does not?
 * Integrity checks implemented by software installers like NSIS cause the execution to fail.
 Testing with those requires running the binaries with "/NCRC" flag.
 * Packed binaries (e.g. FireFox).
 Unpack the binary before using this.
-It is sill being tested.

 I have tested a simple NOP sled using the three modes for some well-known binaries like Google Chrome, Skype, Wireshark, etc. Due to the RVA thing i have explained previously, some of them were not tamperable using certain modes, only others (e.g. Wireshark only worked when a new section was created).